What is an Animal Bite?

-Animal bites of the hand should be washed as soon as possible with soap and water and bandaged before seeking emergent care.
-In the emergency department the wound will be anesthetized, irrigated, and inspected for foreign body.
+Animal bites on the hand should be washed as soon as possible with soap and water and bandaged before seeking emergent care.
+In the emergency department, the wound will be anesthetized, irrigated, and inspected for foreign bodies.
 Debridement may be indicated to remove damaged tissue which could impede healing.
-Most often, the wound will not receive sutures, but will be allowed to close on its own.
+Most often, the wound will not receive sutures but will be allowed to close on its own.
 A tetanus shot will be given if the patient has not received one in the past year.
 Antibiotics will be prescribed based on the species of animal which inflicted the bite, and rabies treatment will be initiated if indicated.

 Surgery will be required if severe injuries are present.
 An open fracture will need surgical repair, as will any damaged tendons or ligaments resulting from the bite.
 The type of bone fractured will dictate the type of treatment required and may include the use of casts, splints, and surgery.